Brute Force Attacks

 Clusterbomb Attack

-The example below is based on PostSwigger's Username enumeration via subtly different responses lab.
+The example below is based on PostSwigger's Username enumeration via subtly different responsesarrow-up-right lab.

 Instead of brute-forcing the username and the password separately, we can also perform a Cluster bomb attack against both simultaneously (Figure 3).